cemgolo/MindCard/README.md

 To create new cards and decks, we wrote helper functions in [storage/helper.ts](storage/helper.ts).
 This meant we did not have to manually assign certain properties like the UUID, as they are added automatically when using these functions.
 The file also contains ways to determine if cards are due or to generate which cards should be studied.

-In the [screens/ReviewSessionScreen.js](screens/ReviewSessionScreen.js) file, you can see the `FSRS` class being used to update the studied card and assign values like difficulty and new due dates.
-Through the function `fsrs.repeat`, a new/updated card is created that replaces the old one that is saved in the Redux database.
+In the [screens/ReviewSessionScreen.js](screens/ReviewSessionScreen.js) file, you can see the `FSRS` class being used (through `fsrs.repeat`) to update the studied card and its values like difficulty and due date.
+This new version of the card is then saved into the Redux database, replacing the older one.